28 YEARS AT SEA: MAVERICKS AND BEYOND

-We hold free speaker events on local history topics, provide an education program to all schools in the area, and record oral histories to preserve the stories of the coast.
+We host free speaker events on local history topics, provide an education program to all schools in the area, and record oral histories to preserve the stories of the coast.
 If you have questions about Coastside history, contact our research team.

 Miramar: Small Town/Big History